Select Page

 If we bargain with God, we’ll only short ourselves.

-In the equation of redemption, the Atonement of Jesus Christ is the constant and we are the variable.
-Therefore, the value of the sum will be determined by how much the value of the variable is changed by the influence of the constant.
+In the equation of salvation, Christ is the constant and we are the variable.
+Consequently, the value of the outcome will be determined by the extent to which the will of the variable becomes subject to the will of Christ.

 In the process of redemption the Savior has a role that only He can play.
 But each individual has a role that only they can play.
 It is the correct combination of these two roles that produces the fullest blessings of Christ’s Atonement.
 Trying to play a role that is not ours, nor cannot be, results only in empty frustration.